ZaneH/ZaneH/README.md

 ### 📍 I’m currently...

-- Learning over the holidays
-- Building a trading bot
+- Applying for work
-- Building a tool for developers
+- Building for fun

 ### 🖼 Previous work